This article was last updated in December 2018.

 The Ordinary 100% Plant-Derived Squalane

-The Ordinary 100% Plant-Derived Squalane is a squalane oil derived from plant sources, but they don't disclose which ones.
-Since it's one of the least expensive squalanes on the market, my guess is that they use whatever they can get most cheaply—probably olive, sugarcane or a blend of both.
+The Ordinary 100% Plant-Derived Squalane is derived from plant sources, but they don't disclose which ones.
+Since it's one of the least expensive options, my guess is that they use whatever they can get most cheaply—probably olive, sugarcane or a blend of both.

-This is the only squalane oil I've tried where I've noticed a slightly heavier texture.
-Compared to the others, it is slower to absorb.
+With this one, I've noticed a slightly heavier texture compared to others.
+It also seems a bit slower to absorb.
 But we're still talking squalane here—so in the grand scheme of things, this is a very lightweight oil.
 However, you may prefer it if you have drier skin.

 The packaging is a glass bottle with a dropper, but the above photo is not representative of how it will look in a few months.
 This is actually a new bottle I purchased—my original looks like it's been through a war!
 Just a heads up, the clear plastic label will come peeling off, leaving the one underneath to get all oil-stained.
 But for the price, who cares?